The model companions of set theory: Model companions for : do they exist?

 We already outlined that the model completeness of a theory is sensitive to the language in which that theory is expressed.
 We now embark in the task of selecting the right first order language to use for the construction of the model companion of (extensions of) $\ZFC$.
-We will first argue that (at least for our purposes) this is neither the language $\{\in\}$ nor the language $\{\in,\subseteq\}$, even if these are the languages in which set theory is usually formalized in almost all textbooks.
+We will first argue that (at least for the purposes of studying set theory by means of first order logic) this is neither the language $\{\in\}$ nor the language $\{\in,\subseteq\}$, even if these are the languages in which set theory is usually formalized in almost all textbooks.

-As a preliminary result, we have that the model companion of $\ZF$ for the language $\{\in\}$ has been already fully described. \begin{theorem} (Hirschfeld \cite[Thm.
+As a preliminary result, we have that the model companion of $\ZF$ for the language $\{\in\}$ has already been fully described. \begin{theorem} (Hirschfeld \cite[Thm.
 1, Thm.
 5]{Hir}) The universal theory of any $T\supseteq \ZF$ in the signature $\bp{\in}$ is the theory

 Letting for $A\subseteq n$

 the model companion of $\ZF$ is the theory